bburns/LanguageModels/doc/report/Report.md

 chat/texting corpus would be good for a phone text entry application.

+"The main advantage of NNLMs over n-grams is that history is no longer seen as exact sequence of n - 1 words H, but rather as a projection of H into some lower dimensional space.
+This reduces number of parameters in the model that have to be trained, resulting in automatic clustering of similar histories." mikolov 2012 thesis The hidden layer of RNN represents all previous history and not just n -1 previous words, thus the model can theoretically represent long context patterns however the error gradients quickly vanish as they get backpropagated in time (in rare cases the errors can explode), so several steps of unfolding are sufficient (this is sometimes referred to as truncated BPTT).
+While for word based LMs, it seems to be sufficient to unfold network for about 5 time steps, it is interesting to notice that this still allows the network to learn to store information for more than 5 time steps.
+Similarly, network that is trained by normal backpropagation can be seen as a network trained with one unfolding step, and still as we will see later, even this allows the network to learn longer context patterns, such as 4-gram information.
+A simple solution to the exploding gradient problem is to truncate values of the gradients.
+In my experiments, I did limit maximum size of gradients of errors that get accumulated in the hidden neurons to be in a range < -15; 15 >.
+This greatly increases stability of the training, and otherwise it would not be possible to train RNN LMs successfully on large data sets.

 ### Problem Statement

 <!-- The problem which needs to be solved is clearly defined.